mpalash/aliakbarmehta/_content/on-superheroes-and-science-fiction.md

 ---
-title: UPT~ On Superheroes and Science fiction
+layout: content
-parent: Unpublished Essays and text
+title: On Superheroes and Science fiction
-layout: 'null'
+layout: content
-type: publication
+tag: unpublished
 pubdate: '2013'
 ---
 > _You know, I’m quite keen on comic books.
 Especially the ones about superheroes.
 I find the whole mythology surrounding superheroes fascinating._